MMGameslogo MMGames

 }

-From now on, we will always start a new line at the end of a line unless there is a particular reason not to.
+Going forward, line breaks will be added at the end of each line unless there's a specific reason not to.

-There are various other escape sequences, but their use is limited.
+There are other escape sequences, but only a limited number are commonly used.

 #include <stdio.h>